Retired judge picked to review Arizona’s execution process

 Arizona, which currently has 110 prisoners on death row, carried out three executions last year after a nearly eight-year hiatus that was brought on by criticism that a 2014 execution was botched and because of difficulties obtaining execution drugs.

-Since resuming executions, the state has been criticized for taking too long to insert an IV into a condemned prisoner’s body in early May and for denying the Arizona Republic newspaper’s request to witness the last three executions.
+Since resuming executions, the state has been criticized for taking too long to insert an IV into a condemned prisoner’s body in early May.